22 May The VA and Cerner: Change is Good, Right?

 I’m drawn to that thought when reading about the Department of Veterans Affairs and its long-awaited decision to replace its electronic health records system.
 Valued at a whopping $10 billion dollars (with another $5 billion in change management expected by experts, according to Politico), this modernization project will be challenging, to say the least.
 The sour taste left by the stalled negotiation process with Cerner certainly isn’t helping to launch the project on a positive note, nor is a recent report by the Pentagon that gave a devastating review of the DoD’s new Cerner implementation (a report Cerner President Zane Burke has suggested is “fake news”).

-When we wrote about the controversy last week about having two Mar-a-Lago friends of President Donald Trump “helping” to evaluate the contract, we focused on the issue of who should be involved in the evaluation process.
+When we wrote about the controversy around having two Mar-a-Lago friends of President Donald Trump “helping” to evaluate the contract, we focused on the issue of who should be involved in the evaluation process.
 “The VA’s implementation of a new EHR system is a massive undertaking by the largest health system in the country,” says Dr. Neil Kudler, Chief Medical Officer here at VertitechIT.
 “Not only will this call for technical precision and clinical partnership at the highest levels, but will also demand thorough executive leadership, operational engagement, cultural readiness, and a training and education program specifically designed to meet the needs and varieties of adult learning.”

 There are many who say the VA’s Cerner project is doomed to fail.
 The number one reason… VA clinicians love their legacy EHR VistA.
 Many have never used anything else and don’t understand the need to change (even though the VA says its necessary for interoperability and information exchange with the DoD).